SanjeetShukla01/pyspark_framework/README.md

 # pyspark_framework

+This is a sample pyspark application developed following OOPS programming model and Programming Designs such as ABC, Factory and Singleton Desing Patterns.
+The goal behind developing this application is to provide real practical exposure to Pyspark and python coding.
+The goal is to create it as a full pyspark application that will use following tools to run it.
+1. Docker
+2. Airflow
+3. Kubernetes

 This repo contains more than one way to do same thing for example in order to fetch configs and Constants,